ninad4290/ninad4290/README.md

 💻 I’m currently studying Computer Engineering in McMaster University
 <br>
 <br>
-🤔 I’m looking for help with web development
+🤔 I’m looking for help with web development, front end and back end
 <br>
 <br>
 💬 I am interested in learning React js and ML using NumPy.
 <br>
 <br>
-💡 I’m looking for co-op opportunities for Fall 2023
+💡 I’m looking for co-op opportunities for Fall 2023 and engineering internships.
 <br>
 <br>